rrmina/neural-style-pytorch/README.md

 ## Options
 ### Image
 * `MAX_IMAGE_SIZE`: sets the max dimension of height or weight.
 Bigger GPU memory is needed to run larger images.
 Default is `512`px.
-* `INIT_IMAGE`: Sets the initial image file to either `'random'` or `'content'`.
+* `INIT_IMAGE`: sets the initial image file to either `'random'` or `'content'`.
 Default is `random` which initializes a noise image.
 Content copies a resized content image, giving free optimization of content loss!
 * `CONTENT_PATH`: path of the content image
 * `STYLE_PATH`: path of the style image
+* `PRESERVE_COLOR`: determines whether to preserve the color of the content image. `True` preserves the color of the content image.
+Default value is `False`
+* `PIXEL_CLIP`: determines whether to clip the resulting image. `True` clips the pixel values to [0, 255].
+Default value is `True`

 ### Optimizer
 * `OPTIMIZER`: sets the optimizer to either 'adam' or 'lbfgs'.
 Default optimizer is `Adam` with learning rate of 10.
 L-BFGS was used in the original (matlab) implementation of the reference paper.